The Suzuki Method Violin & Cello Program at Pakachoag engages students at every level – beginner to advanced.

 The Summer “Suzuki Quick Start” program is also a good opportunity to determine readiness.
 Visit the Summer Page for more information.

-Enrollment in the Suzuki program is based upon an academic year commitment, although a half year (January to June) is also possible at a reduced rate.
+Enrollment in the Suzuki program is based upon an academic year commitment, although a half year (January to June) is also possible at a reduced rate assuming schedule availability.

 We determine the private lesson tuition according to your start date in keeping with the guidelines associated with the School’s private instruction program.
 Visit the Private Instruction Program page for general information.